mrrwhoo1/Hospital_Management_System/README.md

 A professional-grade desktop application built for streamlined healthcare administration.
 Developed as part of the IT212 Assignment at Cavendish University, Zambia.
 This release is a significant architectural upgrade over v0.1 — the UI framework has been fully migrated from CustomTkinter to **Python Flet**, the entire codebase has been refactored into an **object-oriented class-based architecture**, and several new modules have been added.

 > **Note:** This project is in Active Beta.
-Core features are functional.
-Payment write operations and persistent chat remain UI placeholders scheduled for v0.3.
+Core features are functional. persistent chat remain UI placeholder scheduled for v0.3.

 ---